 ABOUT THE AUTHOR:

-I’m an aging BMX and skateboarding zine kid.
-That’s where I learned to turn events and interviews into pages with staples.
-I have since written about music, media, and culture for everything from books and blogs to national magazines and academic journals.
-My previous books include Dead Precedents (Repeater, 2019), Boogie Down Predictions (Strange Attractor, 2022), and Escape Philosophy (punctum, 2022), among others.
-I hold a Ph.D. in Communication Studies from the University of Texas at Austin.
-As a child, I solved the Rubik’s Cube competitively.
+Roy Christopher is an aging BMX and skateboarding zine kid.
+That’s where he learned to turn events and interviews into pages with staples.
+He has since written about music, media, and culture for everything from books and blogs to national magazines and academic journals.
+His previous books include Dead Precedents (Repeater Books, 2019), Boogie Down Predictions (Strange Attractor Press, 2022), and Escape Philosophy (punctum books, 2022), among others.
+He holds a Ph.D. in Communication Studies from the University of Texas at Austin and currently teaches in the School of Communication at the University of North Florida.